arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/live-streaming/content.md

 You can use `8080` as the `PORT` by default.
 Check with your network administrator if the port is closed or reserved so you know which one you can use for this application.

-The code section below search for a WiFi® network with the credentials supplied before and start a connection process to it.
+The code section below searches for a WiFi® network with the supplied credentials and starts a connection process to it.
 Also, it creates a socket server for video streaming.

 ```python
 # Init wlan module and connect to network